Kelvin Kwan: Community service

 Kwan and Jill Vidal participated in a number of community service activities aimed at preventing drug use and shoplifting.
 They were the spokespersons for the "Say no to drugs" campaign (向毒品說不), a program aimed to prevent the younger generation to avoid drugs.
-In 2006 and 2008, Kwan and Jill Vidal took part in a "Anti-drug promotion" (禁毒滅罪耀北區) in Hong Kong's north district.
+In 2006 and 2008, Kwan and Jill Vidal took part in an "anti-drug promotion" (禁毒滅罪耀北區) in Hong Kong's north district.

 Arrest

-On 3 March 2009, Kelvin Kwan and his girlfriend Jill Vidal were arrested in Tokyo over alleged possession of marijuana during an investigation into shoplifting.
+On 3 March 2009, Kelvin Kwan and his girlfriend Jill Vidal were arrested in Tokyo over alleged possession of marijuana during an investigation into shoplifting, despite both were aforementioned anti-drug ambassadors in 2008.
 The drugs were alleged to have been brought in from Hong Kong.
 Kwan's godfather, Alan Tam, expressed disappointment with Kwan.
 On 28 March, he was released and he returned to Hong Kong On 2 April, he delivered a prepared speech where he expressed his "regret and remorse".

 "I hope the younger generation can learn from my mistakes and be law-abiding citizens, and most importantly, cherish their health, value their life and stay away from drugs."

 Kwan announced he would temporarily set aside his entertainment career.
 Baptist University journalism professor To Yiu-ming remarked that Kwan's press conference was a leaf out of Edison Chen's playbook, and that both "failed to show their courage and sincerity" by refusing to answer public questions.

 Kwan would not return to the entertainment industry until more than a year later when he released his next album, Here I Am on 22 September 2010.